Communication across Cultures in PracticeFotolia

 It’s Always More Complicated

 Moreover, this model is – albeit influential – only a model.
-Inventor Geert Hofsteede’s index, which profiles many cultures according to these dimensions, can give you useful pointers about a culture’s fundamental values.
-But even cultural core values can change, although they tend to do so slowly.
+Inventor Geert Hofsteede’s index, which profiles many business cultures according to five dimensions, can give you useful pointers about a culture’s fundamental values.
+But cultural core values can change, although they tend to do so slowly.